cascadiajs/2013.cascadiajs.com/javascript-puzzlers_charlesbihis.md

 * Discover ways to make your code immune to bugs caused by these features.

 What _not_ to expect:
-* 3rd-party libraries or frameworks
+* 3rd-party libraries or frameworks (e.g. jQuery, Node.js, Backbone.js, etc)
 * Bugs

 ## Speaker Bio

+My name is Charles Bihis and I am a Computer Scientist with the Adobe Identity team.
 I work on the Internet.

 [@charlesbihis]:http://twitter.com/charlesbihis
 [charlesbihis]:http://github.com/charlesbihis